Levi-Huynh/Blockchain/basic_wallet_p/README.txt

 This app should:
     * Allow the user to enter, save, or change the `id` used for the program
+        #post, update, id request to server for id
     * Display the current balance for that user
+        #subset of all transactions belonging to user
+            -(when they are sender, reduce the total), -when they are recipient, increase total
-    * Display a list of all transactions for this user, including sender and recipient
+    * Display a list of all transactions for this user, including sender and recipient -list of transactions related to user

 Stretch Goals:
     * Use styling to visually distinguish coins sent and coins received
-    * Paginate the list of transactions if there are more than ten
+    * Paginate the list of transactions if there are more than ten #server